jgbarah/aframe-playground/README.md

 But keep in mind that it is just a simple guide, to start with A-frame from scratch.

-I'm using 0.6.1, which is current when I'm starting my learning process (although documentation refers to 0.6.0).
+I started with version 0.6.1, which was current when I started my learning process, but now all should be updated to using 0.8.2.

 Now, the notes: